pierpaolo28/sapiensLink/README.md

 Make sure to first login through the application [login page](http://localhost/login/) and then go to the admin panel from [this address](http://localhost/admin/).

+To clear resources after usage use: `docker-compose down -v`

 # Local Setup Option

 ## Django Backend